usnistgov/FIPS201/_FIPS201/federation.md

 ## 7.1 Connecting PIV to Federation {#s-7-1}

 When using a federation protocol, the PIV Card or derived PIV credential is not directly presented to the relying subsystem.
-Instead, the PIV Card or derived PIV credential **SHALL** be used to authenticate the PIV cardholder to the IdP of a federation system.[^issuer] The IdP **SHALL** associate this authentication event with the PIV identity account of the cardholder and **SHALL** create an assertion representing the cardholder to be sent to the RP, including attributes of the cardholder stored in the PIV identity account.
-Upon receipt, the RP **SHALL** validate the assertion and use the attributes provided in the assertion to match the cardholder information to the information on record, as discussed in [Section 3.1.3](system.md#s-3-1-3).
+Instead, the PIV Card or derived PIV credential **SHALL** be used to authenticate the PIV cardholder to the IdP of a federation system.[^issuer] The IdP **SHALL** associate this authentication event with the PIV identity account of the cardholder and **SHALL** create an assertion representing the cardholder to be sent to the RP, potentially including attributes of the cardholder stored in the PIV identity account.
+Upon receipt, the RP **SHALL** validate the assertion and use the attributes provided in the federation transaction to match the cardholder information to the information on record, as discussed in [Section 3.1.3](system.md#s-3-1-3).
 The connections and components of a federated protocol are shown in [Figure 3-4](system.md#fig-3-4).

 Note that processing the PIV Card's PKI-based certificate directly is not a form of federation as defined by [[SP 800-63C]](../_Appendix/references.md#ref-SP-800-63C), since the certificates on the PIV Card do not meet the requirements of an assertion.
 In particular, while an assertion is a short-lived message created specifically for a federation transaction, the certificate is long-lived and intended to be presented to many different RPs over time.

-[^issuer]: The IdP is usually operated by the issuer of the PIV Card or derived PIV credential.
+[^issuer]: The IdP is usually operated by the issuing department or agency of the PIV Card.

 ## 7.2 Federation Assurance Level (FAL) {#s-7-2}
 {:latex-toc="7.2 Federation Assurance Level"}

 [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) defines three dimensions of assurance: IAL, AAL, and FAL.
-The use of a PIV credential or a derived PIV credential for authentication in a federation transaction will determine the IAL and AAL of that transaction, but the FAL is determined independently of the credential itself.
-As with all credentials, the PIV credential **MAY** be used with any FAL, regardless of the IAL and AAL that the credential represents.
+The use of a PIV Card or a derived PIV credential for authentication in a federation transaction will determine the IAL and AAL of that transaction, but the FAL is determined independently of the credential itself.
+As with all credentials, a PIV credential **MAY** be used with any FAL, regardless of the IAL and AAL that the credential represents.
 Guidance for determining the correct FAL for a given application is available in [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).

-The IAL, AAL, and FAL **SHALL** be known to the RP during the federation transaction.
+The IAL, AAL, and FAL **SHALL** be known to the RP at the conclusion of the federation transaction.
 This information **MAY** be pre-established or the IdP **MAY** communicate this at runtime in the assertion.
 For example, the information can be presented using technologies defined in [[RFC 8485]](../_Appendix/references.md#ref-RFC8485), [[OIDC4IA]](../_Appendix/references.md#ref-OIDC4IA), or [[SAML-AC]](../_Appendix/references.md#ref-SAML-AC).

 ## 7.3 Benefits of Federation {#s-7-3}